-- 1. The Company did not change base salaries for its executive officers in 2014.
-In fact, base salaries for the CEO and CFO have not changed during the last 17 years. - 2.
-The Company set 2014 target cash bonus levels at the same amounts as 2013 target bonus levels.
-Target equity values for 2014 were also the same as 2013 target equity values.
-This was notwithstanding a 14% increase in 2014 target earnings per share ("EPS") as compared to 2013 actual EPS - 3.
+- The Company did not change base salaries for its executive officers in 2015.
+In fact, base salaries for the CEO and CFO have not changed during the last 18 years. - The Company set 2015 target cash bonus levels at the same amounts as 2014 target bonus levels.
 Cash bonuses were subject to two annual performance conditions-net income (80% weighting) and revenue (20% weighting).
-Target amounts for 2014 were set to achieve 13.15% annual growth in net income and 7.64% annual growth in revenue.
-Actual 2014 performance was achieved at 107% of target net income and 103% of target revenue.
-As a result, bonuses for 2014 were equal to 106% of 2014 target bonuses. - 4.
-All equity awards issued to executive officers during 2014 were again 100% performance shares.
-Performance share grants were subject to three-year cliff vesting and two performance conditions-annual EPS and a modifier based on three-year cumulative total shareholder return ("TSR") relative to an industry GICS index.
-Target EPS for 2014 was set to achieve 14% Annual EPS growth.
-Actual 2014 EPS was achieved at 108% of target.
-The three-year TSR modifier for the 2014 grant was set such that relative TSR above or below the 50th percentile would result in stipulated increases or decreases to the granted shares.
-For 2014, the first year of the three-year period, the Company's calculated TSR was 45% which ranked it at the 97th percentile of the comparative index.
-However, because the TSR modifier is ultimately a three-year cumulative calculation, two years remain before the final result will be determined.
+Target amounts for 2015 were set to achieve 16.5% annual growth in net income and 10.5% annual growth in revenue.
+Actual 2015 performance was achieved at 100.4% of target net income and 98.2% of target revenue.
+As a result, bonuses for 2015 were equal to 99.96% of 2015 target bonuses. - All equity awards issued to executive officers during 2015 were again 100% performance shares.
+Performance share grants were subject to three-year cliff vesting and two performance conditions-annual earnings per share ("EPS") and a modifier based on three-year cumulative total shareholder return ("TSR") relative to an industry GICS index.